Holographic complexity of hyperbolic black holes: Introduction

 \item Thermodynamics of hyperbolic black holes has richer properties.
 While the parameters $b$ and $c$ must be positive for spherical black holes, they can be both negative for hyperbolic black holes. \end{itemize}

 In this work, we investigate the holographic complexity of the hyperbolic charged dilaton black holes by applying the CA conjecture.
 By comparing our result with the studied spherical case, we find similarities as well as essential differences between these two results.
-The main conclusions are \begin{itemize} \item The expression of the complexity mainly depends on the causal structure of the spacetime, despite the nontrivial thermodynamics of hyperbolic black holes. \item We find that the dilaton will accelerate the complexity growth instead of slowing it down, which is opposite to the spherical case. \item The Lloyd bound is violated in certain parameter space, in contrast to the spherical case in which the Lloyd bound is always satisfied. \end{itemize} As a special case, we obtain the holographic complexity growth rate of the neutral hairy black holes as a nontrivial neutral limit, and find that the Lloyd bound is always violated due to the accelerated effect of the dilaton.
+The main conclusions are as follows: \begin{itemize} \item The expression of the complexity mainly depends on the causal structure of the spacetime, despite the rich thermodynamics of hyperbolic black holes. \item By studying the neutral case, we provide an analytic example that the complexity growth rate undergoes phase transitions as we decrease the temperature. \item We find that the dilaton will accelerate the complexity growth instead of slowing it down, which is opposite to the spherical case. \item The Lloyd bound is violated in certain parameter space, in contrast to the spherical case in which the Lloyd bound is always satisfied. \end{itemize} As a special case, we obtain the holographic complexity growth rate of the neutral hairy black holes as a nontrivial neutral limit, and find that the Lloyd bound is always violated due to the accelerated effect of the dilaton.

-This paper is organized as follows: In section~\ref{sec:EMD}, we review the solution of the EMD system.
+This paper is organized as follows.
+In section~\ref{sec:EMD}, we review the solution of the EMD system.
 In section~\ref{sec:CAcal}, we calculate the complexity of the neutral and charged black holes by CA proposal in subsections \ref{sec:3.1} and \ref{sec:3.2} respectively.
-In section~\ref{sec:diss}, we further discuss our results by comparing them with the spherical and planar solutions.
+In section~\ref{sec:diss}, we summarize our results and compare them with the spherical and planar solutions, and we discuss the violation of the Lloyd bound.
 In appendix~\ref{sec:noh}, we discuss the number of horizons.
 In appendix~\ref{sec:ap}, we briefly calculate the complexity of the planar EMD black hole.
-In appendix~\ref{sec:hc5d}, we give the result for a higher dimensional EMD system.
+In appendix~\ref{sec:hc5d}, we give the result for a higher-dimensional EMD system.